maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_26](./images/build/frame/connect_main_electronic_box_26.jpg)

-Power was connected to the C14 connector and multimeter was used to verify that the power supply outputted 12V.
+Power was connected to the C14 connector (read [this](#connect-main-electronic-box) note before connecting the power) and a multimeter was used to verify that the power supply outputted 12V.
+The multimeter was also used to verify that the C14 connector worked properly (cut power when using the switch) and that the emergency stop switch worked propertly (cut power when pushed.
+Also that it remains off when C14 connector is switched off and on again).

 ![connect_main_electronic_box_26](./images/build/frame/connect_main_electronic_box_24_1.jpg)

+The emergency stop switch was attached to the front plate using two 20 mm M4 screws, two M4 nuts and two (9 mm, 4 mm, 1 mm) washers.

 ![connect_main_electronic_box_27](./images/build/frame/connect_main_electronic_box_27.jpg)

 ![connect_main_electronic_box_28](./images/build/frame/connect_main_electronic_box_28.jpg)

+Shrink tubes were cut out at an appropriate length, one for each spade connector.
+Each spade connector was then temporarily removed and inserted into its shrink tube, before attached back again.
+The shrink tubes were then shrunk around all the spade connectors.

 ![connect_main_electronic_box_29](./images/build/frame/connect_main_electronic_box_29.jpg)